Alnaimi-/Twikell-Web/README.md

 2. `ssh -v -i twikell-public.pem ubuntu@ec2-54-194-118-199.eu-west-1.compute.amazonaws.com`
 3. All required modules/libraries and DB already setup.
 Enjoy.

+If you ever need to copy new files over to the EC2 server you can do so by *scp*

+`scp -i twikell-public.pem -r . ubuntu@ec2-54-194-118-199.eu-west-1.compute.amazonaws.com:twikell-web`

+Which adds the current directory recursively to the *twikell-web* folder at the remote side.

 ## Configuring the project locally

 Make sure that both the haskell-framework and cabal is set up